Underrepresented in Medicine Student Clerkship and Externship Support

 The Department of Otolaryngology - Head and Neck Surgery invites members of underrepresented in medicine groups as defined by the AAMC and are interested in pursuing a career in otolaryngology-head and neck surgery to apply for mentoring clerkships at our institution.

-Once accepted, mentorship is provided by department faculty members during the clerkship, as well as financial assistance ($500/month stipend towards housing).
+Once accepted, mentorship is provided by department faculty members during the clerkship, as well as financial assistance ($1,500/month stipend towards expenses).
 Clerkships are only available to medical students attending LCME-approved U.S. and Canadian medical schools, and meeting the AAMC definition of underrepresented in medicine groups.

 Two types of department-sponsored clerkships are available:

 A one-month clinical rotation in otolaryngology-head & neck surgery; students must be eligible to participate in clinical rotations at the home medical school.
 Applications must be received no later than June 14th.

 Available June through August, a two to three-month research rotation in otolaryngology-head and neck surgery with optional clinical experience.
 Open to any medical student following completion of at least one year of medical school education (students may apply for clerkships, with earliest start of clerkship summer M1-M2).
 Applications must be submitted no later than May 24th.

 To apply, please send the following to Bonnie Boyd:

 - Letter of interest detailing why you are attracted to otolaryngology and any specific research interests